 Day 3:Wednesday September 19: We will be outside most of the day today- dress casual with comfortable walking shoes.
 This morning we will celebrate Mass early*, then gain entrance into St. Peter's Square for the Audience with the Pope ( 10:00 am) but will need to leave from the hotel early.
 Following the General Audience there will be time for lunch near the Vatican.
 We will spend the afternoon visiting the historical center of Rome.
 Our first stop will be the Spanish Steps, Trevi Fountain; follow tradition and throw a coin over your shoulder into the fountain.
 Later, walk to the Pantheon, the oldest functional building in the world.
 We will end at the Piazza Navona for dinner at a local restaurant, including red and white wine before we return to our hotel in Rome..

-Day 4:Thursday September 20: Scavi Tour at 11 and 11:15 AMToday we will spend the day in Vatican City, the smallest country in the world.
-Options will include to visit the Borghese Museum, or visit the Vatican Museums, including the Sistine Chapel (the Pope's private Chapel).
+Day 4:Thursday September 20: Scavi Tour at 11 and 11:15 AM.
+Today we will spend the day in Vatican City, the smallest country in the world.
+Tour of the Borghese or the Vatican Museums, including the Sistine Chapel (the Pope's private Chapel).
 After the Vatican museums we will directly enter the Basilica of St. Peter.
 (All of our tours in advance, reducing waiting in long lines to gain entrance).
 St. Peter's is the largest Basilica in the world and the building itself is great piece of art by Bernini.
 Vatican rules dictate that your shoulders and knees must be covered out of respect while in St. Peter’s Basilica, (long pants, capris. covered shoulders).
 In the afternoon, enjoy the Colosseum.
 Built in 80 A.D., it still stands as one of the greatest monuments in human history.
 Later we will go to the Roman Forum and Santa Maria Antiqua, then celebrate Mass at Santa Maria in Trastevere, followed by dinner including wine, in the area, before returning to our hotel in Rome.

 Day 5:Friday September 21: Visit to the Basilica of St. John Lateran, the first Basilica ever to be built in the Roman Empire under Constantine.
 In the afternoon, we will celebrate Mass at the Catacomb of the Domatilla/Callixtus where the Good Shepherd was found; The Good Shepherd in the catacombs is One of the most represented in the art of the catacombs, and immediately takes on a Christological significance inspired by the parable of the lost sheep.
 Then experience an underground tour.
 500,000 people were buried throughout the catacombs.
 Enjoy a scenic ride back to our hotel, followed by dinner at a local restaurant before retiring to the hotel for the evening in Rome.